-The Townsite Hangar was left derelict and the air strips disappeared under the rapid expansion of Alice Springs.
-The houses and road fronting the Museum are on the old main runway.
-By 1977 little trace could be found of the runways, and the Townsite Hangar was in a sad state of repair, having had no maintenance for 9 years.
-It has become a haven for those without ready accommodation and its interior and exterior had been a target for vandals.
+The Connellan Hangar was left derelict, and the landing strips disappeared under the rapid expansion of Alice Springs.
+The houses and road fronting the Museum precinct are sited on the old main runway.
+By 1977 little evidence could be found of the runways, and the Hangar was in a sad state of repair, and had become a haven for squatters and a target for vandals.

 The founding of the Central Australian Aviation Museum in 1977 soon changed this situation.

-A very active voluntary committee was formed following the suicide flight at Alice Springs Airport in January 1977.
-It was not long before the Hangar was reclaimed and work commenced on its renovation.
-This early start could not have been made without the support of many people previously associated with Townsite.
-Many of these people joined the new Museum and willingly paid $50 membership without question or guarantee.
+A very active voluntary committee was formed following the tragic suicide flight at the Alice Springs Airport in January.
+It was not long before the Hangar was reclaimed, and work commenced on its renovation with the in-kind and monetary support of many people previously associated with Townsite, willingly paying $50 membership without question or guarantee.
 This terrific response allowed the Museum to rapidly find its feet and the doors were open in May 1979.

-Since 1979 many more exhibits have been acquired, such as aircraft, engines, components, historical photographs, papers, and videos.
+Since opening, many exhibits have been acquired, such as aircraft, engines, components, historical photographs, papers, and videos.